Skip to the main content

 Binding and finishing machine operators often work in large industrial plants.
 In smaller companies, they work in industrial bays.
 They may need to work shifts and overtime to meet print deadlines.

-Binding and finishing machine operators often stand for long periods and do a lot of bending and reaching.
+Binding and finishing machine operators often stand for long periods and do a lot of bending and reaching as well as duties that require repetitive movements.
 They may need to lift heavy packages of paper.
-Workplace hazards in larger shops include moving machinery, handling chemicals, tolerating noise, enduring repetitive strain, and being exposed to solvent fumes.
-In smaller shops or those using digital equipment, there is no exposure to chemicals.
-However, hazards still include lifting heavy objects, risking repetitive strain injuries, and avoiding cutting blades.
+Workplace hazards in larger shops include moving machinery, handling chemicals, tolerating noise, enduring repetitive strain, working around sharp cutting blades, and being exposed to solvent fumes.
+In smaller shops or those using digital equipment, there is no exposure to chemicals, but the other hazards remain.
 Binding and finishing machine operators must follow standard safety practices and be knowledgeable about occupational health and safety legislation.

 Interests & Abilities